sseppola/react-native-uuid-generator/README.md

 ### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import io.github.traviskn.rnuuidgenerator.RNUUIDGeneratorPackage;` to the imports at the top of the file
+  - Add `import io.github.sseppola.rnuuidgenerator.RNUUIDGeneratorPackage;` to the imports at the top of the file
   - Add `new RNUUIDGeneratorPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   ```